Rishabh0201/G1ANT_matrix/OlaCab_Addon/G1ANT.Addon.OlaCab/Commands/OlaCabNewTabCommand.md

 ## Example

-In the following example the browser waits until the first webpage is loaded, but then the robot opens OlaCab and immediately starts loading another Flipkart tab, because of the `nowait true` argument:
+In the following example the browser waits until the first webpage is loaded, but then the robot opens OlaCab and immediately starts loading another OlaCab tab, because of the `nowait true` argument:

 ```G1ANT
 olacab.open